mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-08.md

  [< Previous Challenge](./Challenge-07.md) - **[Home](../README.md)**

 ## Introduction
 After completing the initial task of converting natural language to SQL queries, you will now optimize your solution.
 In this challenge, you will implement the RAG pattern, avoiding the need to pass the entire SQL schema into the LLM context.
 You will utilize the Semantic Kernel's ability to determine which table schemas to include in the LLM context.
 Additionally, you will enable the Semantic Kernel to execute SQL queries and display the results to the user.
-Lastly, you will add observability to your solution process.

 ## Description
 In the previous exercise, you practiced converting natural language queries into SQL statements by using the Semantic Kernel prompt plugin, passing the SQL schema into the LLM context.